-Admittedly the video above is not standing up on surfboard but we figure if this guy can stand up on a slack line then you can’t be that hard to stand up on a surfboard after all.
+Admittedly the video above is not standing up on a surfboard, but we figure if this guy can stand up on a slackline then you can’t be that hard to stand up on a surfboard after all.

 How to save yourself and the World At the Same Time So that you can Surf More

-I sometimes lay awake at night worrying that I’m personally not doing my part to save the world from the effects of human made pollution.
+I sometimes lay awake at night worrying that I’m personally not doing my part to save the World from the effects of human-made pollution.
 I know that plastics are killing the oceans and dangerous chemicals of all types have made their way into our food chain.
-For example glyphosate, the active ingredient in the world’s number one herbicide Roundup has been found in mother’s milk.
+For example glyphosate, the active ingredient in the World’s number one herbicide Roundup has been found in mother’s milk.
 Going 100% organic seems to be the answer.
 Also, nothing packaged, nothing processed, no sugar, no meat and no dairy.
 I’ve been eating like this since October 2017.
-For the record I cheat sometimes but 90% of my diet is as such.
-The results are that I feel really good, my skin is much better, my food cost are only $12.00 a day and I’ve reduced my household trash by 75%.
+For the record, I cheat sometimes, but 90% of my diet is as such.
+The results are that I feel terrific, my skin is much better, my food cost is only $12.00 a day and I’ve reduced my household trash by 75%.
 The hardest part is changing my relationship with food and resetting my pallet.
-It takes about a month but once you get there it’s not so hard and in fact I don’t really desire processed food at all.
+It takes about a month, but once you get there, it’s not so hard, and in fact, I don’t desire processed food at all.